 Many people ask me how they can decrease the sugar in our scrumptious recipes or what sugar substitutes I use in my own cooking and baking at home.
 They may be asking because they have had health issues where they are supposed to avoid sugar or decrease it OR they want to avoid having those issues and be healthier.
 That makes a lot of sense and it is smart to be proactive about your health.

-For the last year I have been using the natural sweetener called Swerve.
+For the last year, I have been using a natural sweetener called Swerve.
 The video above talks about the product.
-I am not getting paid for this post.
+Before we begin, let me just say that I am not getting paid for this post.
 I just wanted to share it since people were asking and I have had good results with it.
-I have lost nearly 20 pounds now and using Swerve has been on thing that has helped me get there.
-Switching to low carb like Cauliflower Rice has also helped a bunch.
+I have lost nearly 20 pounds now and using Swerve has been one thing that has helped me get there.
+Switching to low-carb recipes like cauliflower rice has also helped a bunch.

 - It tastes good.
-(My opinion, you will have to try it to decide for yourself).
+(In my opinion, you will have to try it to decide for yourself).

 - It works well in cooking and baking.

-- No net carbs, no sugar response in the body, and no calories
+- It has no net carbs, no sugar response in the body, and no calories.

 Where do I buy Swerve?

 I typically buy Swerve on Amazon (here is a link).
 If you decide to purchase it through that link Southern Plate gets a very small commission.

 How do you store Swerve?